Halide Edib Adıvar: After the war

 As a result of her husband Adnan Adıvar's participation in the establishment of the Progressive Republican Party, the family moved away from the ruling elite.
 When the one-party period started in 1926 with the Progressive Republican Party's abolition and the approval of the Law of Reconciliation, she and her husband were accused of treason and escaped to Europe.
 They lived in France and the United Kingdom from 1926 to 1939.
-Halide Edib traveled widely, teaching and lecturing repeatedly in the United States and in India.
-She collected her impressions of India as a British colony in her book Inside India.
-She returned to Turkey in 1939, becoming a professor in English literature at the Faculty of Letters in Istanbul.
-In 1950, she was elected to Parliament, resigning in 1954; this was the only formal political position she ever held.